EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 ### Level 5

 You gain Expert level Weapons (Simple) gate.
+You gain skill level of expert in skill gate of WIS
 You gain Expert level Divine Spell gate.

 ### Level 8

 You gain one (1) armor gate increase.
 You can use it on Cloth or Light Armor gate.
+You gain skill level of specialized in skill gate of WIS
+You gain skill level of expert in skill gate of INT and WIL
 You gain Specialized level Divine Spell gate.

 ### Level 10